zuozhenggh/learning-library/data-management-library/mysql/migration-using-sqldeveloper/labs/labs.md

   You can follow the self-explanatory Wizard to provide details about the source and target connection, repository connection, database selected for migration, and objects under the database to be migrated and any data-type conversion required etc and at the end choose to create an offline script file for migration.
 You can refer to the [documentation](https://docs.oracle.com/en/database/oracle/sql-developer/19.4/rptug/migrating-third-party-databases.html#GUID-51B0F243-D970-43A0-BFA4-97477CB14C48) for explianation of the steps of this wizard.

+  That is the end of the workshop.
 This workshop walked you through one scenario, of moving data from MySQL Database to Oracle Autonomous Database (ADB).

 Learn more about this migration scenario: